James L. Fuller Collection

 The documents and letters in this collection provide a narrow window into the lives of their creators.
 Many of them pertain to John Shank and his family, including a promissory note to his son, John A. Shank, and a letter to Ida, believed to be his granddaughter.
 Further biographical information about the people within these documents has not been verified at this time.

 A finding aid is a guide to an archival collection.
 Finding aids include information about the collection’s creator(s) and subject matter, and describe the content, date, and format of the documents in a collection.
 Finding aids also detail the collection’s arrangement and include information for researchers about how to access and cite the collection.
+The HTML finding aid is available through ArchiveSpace.

 Documents that have been digitized are available on KnoweldgeExchange@Southern, Southern Adventist University's institutional repository.